david-gaspard/Ebsolve/README.md

 Compute the probability density function of transmission eigenvalues, $\rho(T)$, over an interval of transmission eigenvalue $T\in[T_{\min},T_{\max}]$.
 The points of $T$ are taken as the [Chebyshev nodes](https://en.wikipedia.org/wiki/Chebyshev_nodes) of the first kind in order to refine the mesh at the two edges of the distribution (where the density usually increases).

+The parameters of this namelist are the following:

 * `ntm`: Number of desired samples for the distribution $\rho(T)$.
 Typically, a multiple of the thread number.
 Recommended value is `ntm=256`.
 * `tmin`: Minimum transmission eigenvalue.
 This bound is never reached exactly by the Chebyshev nodes.
 Recommended value is `tmin=0`.
 * `tmax`: Maximum transmission eigenvalue.
 This bound is never reached exactly by the Chebyshev nodes.
 Recommended value is `tmax=1`.
-* `geps`: Shift of the gamma values to avoid being exactly on the real gamma axis.
+* `geps`: Shift of the $\gamma$ values to avoid being exactly on the real gamma axis.
 In principle, this value can be very small but nevertheless positive.
 Recommended value is `geps=1.0e-15`.
 * `nthreads`: Number of threads used by OpenMP to parallelize the computations of the distribution points.
 Recommended value is the number of CPU cores.

 ### `fields`